scollinselliott/eratosthenes/README.md

   continuum.
 - overly cumbersome chronological relationships.
 As `eratosthenes` samples points along the continuum, there is only before and after.
-If desired, overlaping events can be expressed in sequence construction: e.g., for sequences $A \prec B \prec C$ and
+If desired, overlapping events can be expressed in sequence construction: e.g., for sequences $A \prec B \prec C$ and
   $A \prec D \prec E \prec C$, events $B$ and $D , E$ will overlap with each other.